doctorfree/musicplayerplus.dev/_tabs/services.md

 Navidrome can optionally scrobble to Last.FM so if that option is enabled then deactivate the YAMS service.

+#### Common Service Configurations

-**[Summary]** MusicPlayerPlus provides several different selections of services appropriate for a variety of use cases.
+MusicPlayerPlus provides several different selections of services appropriate for a variety of use cases.
 All service configurations require a prior MusicPlayerPlus initialization with `mppinit`.
 Some common MusicPlayerPlus service configurations include:

 - **Basic Music Player Daemon**
   - Configured automatically with `mppinit`